18 Dec What my kids have learnt from performing on stage

 This is where I really saw a difference in them.
 They no longer looked like they were standing like a pencil regurgitating lines.
 They’d learnt to work with their classmates, use more expression and just relax.
 They were having fun!
 Their timing had improved, and it was such an enjoyable performance to watch.
 I think they knew it too!

 My eldest took the confidence from previous performances and used it to relax even more.
 He learnt his lines early on in the term and was able to follow direction from his teacher in class.
 I think this carried onto the stage as well.
 He had fun trying new things on stage that he didn’t have the confidence to do before, and he was proud of himself.
 From my youngest, I saw even more expression and smiles.
 After watching them on stage in this performance, I can’t wait to see what they can achieve in their next concert.

 There is something magical about the experience of performing on stage while you are growing up.
 Over time, nerves and apprehension grow into confidence.
 You begin to feel exhilaration on stage.
 You bravely hold your head high as you look out over a dark audience and begin your performance.
 These experiences are so memorable and build self-esteem in so many ways.

 Yes, I work at Speak Up, and it’s my job to believe in what we do.
-I get to see the hours of dedicated planning and time that the teachers put in behind the scenes to create these opportunities for young performers.
+I get to see the hours of dedicated planning that the teachers put in behind the scenes to create these opportunities for our young performers.
 But more than anything, it’s the changes I’ve seen in my own two kids that truly make me believe in what we do here at Speak Up.
-I’m very pleased my kids have had the chance to experience so many supportive, positive performances.
+I’m very pleased they have had the chance to experience so many supportive, positive performances.